xsillery12/Dashboard-Web-VueJS-Typescript/README.md

 # 🚀 Frontend Engineer Take Home Test
 Dashboard Application — Vue JS + TypeScript + Tailwind CSS

-Project ini merupakan hasil pengerjaan Take Home Test untuk posisi **Frontend Engineer**, dengan fokus pada pembuatan Dashboard yang interaktif, responsive, clean, dan sesuai instruksi asesmen.
+This project is the outcome of the Take Home Test for the position of **Frontend Engineer**, emphasizing the development of an interactive and clean Dashboard that adheres to the assessment instructions.

 <br/>